D-Marc1/far-fetch/README.md

 ```

 Thankfully you don't need to worry about this with `FarFetch`.
 With `FarFetch`,
-you can just append the noun to `errorMsgNoun` and it'll append to a
+you can just append the noun to `errorMessageNoun` and it'll append to a
 default template, dependent on the CRUD type.

 **FarFetch**